john-waithaka/john-waithaka/README.md

 - 👋 Hi, I’m @john-waithaka
 - 👀 I’m interested in Web and App Development
 - 🌱 I’m currently learning and re-learning on back-end architecture
-- 💞️ I’m looking to collaborate on Web apps Development
+- 💞️ I’m looking to collaborate on projects - mainly on back-end development
 - 📫 How to reach me johnwaruiwaithaka@gmail.com
 - ⚡ Fun fact: once I start going, I don't stop!